 1. Preference Over Dividend Distribution

-Preferred shares are paid dividend prior to common shareholders.
-So if the company has not earned enough profit in any year, then it may happen that only preferred shareholders will receive dividend and common shareholders will not receive anything.
+Preferred shares are paid dividends before common shareholders.
+So if the company has not earned enough profit in any year, then it may happen that only preferred shareholders will receive dividends, and common shareholders will not receive anything.

 2. Priority During Liquidation Distribution

-When the company files for bankruptcy, then the valuation of the company is done and assets are liquidated.
-Proceeds from the liquidation are paid first to the preferred shareholders as compared to the common shareholders.
-Whatever proceed is left after payment to preferred shareholders, will be distributed to common shareholders.
+When the company files for bankruptcy, then the valuation of the company is done, and assets are liquidated.
+Proceeds from the liquidation are paid first to the preferred shareholders compared to the common shareholders.
+The proceeds left after payment to preferred shareholders will be distributed to common shareholders.

 3. Lack of Voting Rights

-Preferred shareholders usually doesn’t have voting rights, it means that the preferred shareholders can’t participate in the decision making process of the company.
+Preferred shareholders usually don’t have voting rights, so preferred shareholders can’t participate in the company’s decision-making process.

 4. Dividend Yields are High

-Preferred shares are issued at a higher dividend yield as compared to common shares dividend yield.
-The fixed dividend payment makes preferred shares attractive in the market.
+It is issued at a higher dividend yield than an ordinary share’s dividend yield.
+The fixed dividend payment makes it attractive in the market.